plone/plone.recipe.zope2instance/README.txt

 z2-log-level
   Set the log level for the access log.
 Level may be any of CRITICAL, ERROR, WARN, INFO, DEBUG, or ALL.
 Defaults to WARN.

+access-log-custom
+  Like `event-log-custom`, a custom section for the access logger, to be able to use another event logger than `logfile`.

 file-storage
   The filename where the ZODB data file will be stored.